Katie Lou Samuelson: Dallas Wings and Perfumerías Avenida (2020-2021)

 Samuelson was traded to the Dallas Wings for Azura Stevens on February 14, 2020, making Katie Lou and her sister Karlie teammates for the first time as professionals.
 However, Karlie was waived before the season began.
-The sisters still wound up playing together in Spain, as Samuelson signed with Karlie's team Perfumerías Avenida.
+The sisters still wound up playing together in Spain as Samuelson signed with Karlie's team Perfumerías Avenida.
 Samuelson helped Avenida win the Spanish championship and finish second in the continental EuroLeague, being listed on the team of the tournament in both championships.

 Seattle Storm (2021)

-Samuelson was traded on February 10, 2021 to the Seattle Storm for the number one overall pick in the 2021 WNBA draft, who became Charli Collier.
+Samuelson was traded on February 10, 2021, to the Seattle Storm for the number one overall pick in the 2021 WNBA draft, who became Charli Collier.
 While with Seattle, Samuelson became a full-time starter for the first time in her career, having started 24 of the 27 games she played for them while averaging career highs of 7 points, 3.5 rebounds, and 1.7 assists per game.
-Katie's sister Karlie later joined the Storm, and played three games with them in August and September 2021.
+Katie Lou’s sister Karlie later joined the Storm and played three games with them in August and September 2021.

-Los Angeles Sparks (2022–present)
+Los Angeles Sparks (2022)

 Her tenure with the Storm ended on February 3, 2022, when she and the 2022 WNBA draft ninth pick were traded to the Los Angeles Sparks in exchange for Gabby Williams.
-Samuelson was a teammate with Williams for three years at UConn, and both women were selected fourth overall by the Chicago Sky in consecutive years, Williams having been picked in 2018.
+Samuelson was a teammate with Williams for three years at UConn and both women were selected fourth overall by the Chicago Sky in consecutive years, Williams having been picked in 2018.

+Indiana Fever (2024)

+After not playing the 2023 season due to her pregnancy, Samuelson signed with the Indiana Fever prior to the 2024 WNBA season on February 1, 2024.

+On February 10, 2025, Samuelson was waived by the Fever and signed a mutual contract termination agreement with the team.

+Phantom BC and second stint with Seattle Storm (2025–present)

+On December 20, 2024, it was announced that Samuelson had signed with Phantom BC (filling their wildcard spot) for the inaugural 2025 season of Unrivaled, the women’s 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.

+On February 21, 2025, Samuelson signed with the Seattle Storm for a one-year deal, returning to the franchise after four years.
+On May 3, 2025, the Storm announced that Samuelson sustained a right ACL tear during practice on May 1.